mohfat96/Moaqeet/docs/readme.md

     If you just want to run the program:

 ```
-(a) Download the installation file ”moaqeet.exe”.
+(a) Download the installation file ”Moaqeet.exe”.
 (b) Run it using admin permission.
 (c) Choose where you want to install the program.
 (d) Click next.